Table of Contents Show

 Defining Architecture

 Architecture governs the planning, design, and construction of buildings and structures.
 It prioritizes functionality, durability, and spatial harmony.
-For example, architectural plans integrate factors like structural integrity, environmental sustainability, and zoning regulations.
+Architectural plans integrate factors like structural integrity, environmental sustainability, and zoning regulations.
 Architects employ technical knowledge, mathematical precision, and creative problem-solving to design spaces fit for human needs and long-term use.
+According to the American Institute of Architects (AIA), architecture requires licensed professionals who meet rigorous education and examination standards to ensure public safety.

 Defining Design

 Architecture and design address different aspects of creating spaces and objects.
-Recognizing their distinctions helps us understand their complementary roles.
+Recognizing their distinctions helps us understand their complementary roles and allocate responsibilities more effectively during a project.

 Architecture prioritizes structural integrity and practicality, ensuring spaces meet safety standards and human needs.
 It focuses on long-term usability, integrating systems like ventilation, electrical layouts, and zoning requirements.
 Design centers on enhancing user interaction and aesthetic appeal, tailoring elements like form, color, and texture to create a visually cohesive experience that resonates emotionally with users.